nats-io/nats-site/content/doc/writing_applications/secure_connection.md

     parent = "Writing Applications"
 +++

 NATS provides several forms of security for your messages.
-First, you can turn on authorization which limits access to the gnatsd server.
+First, you can turn on authorization which limits access to the NATS server.
 Second, access to specific subjects can be controlled.
 Third, you can use TLS to encrypt traffic between clients and the server.
 Finally, TLS can be used to verify client identities using certificates.
 By combining all of these methods you can protect access to data and data in motion.

 The client doesn't have control over access controls, but clients do provide the configurations required to authenticate with the server and to turn on TLS.

 ## Server Authentication

-There are two kinds of authentication in NATS, plus a third if you count certificate verification discussed below:
+There are two kinds of authentication in NATS as well as [certificate verification](#encrypting-connections-with-tls) discussed below:

 * User/Password
 * Token

 While the server can be configured to take either of these via the configuration file, we will use the command line in these examples to make things easy.
-See the server doc for more details on the configuration file format.
+See the [server doc](/doc/managing_the_server/authentication/) for more details on the configuration file format.

 For the user/password examples, start the server using: